enricllagostera/ponte/process/to-do.md

 - [ ] Encode files from text content (glob pattern, aka auto-code)
 - [ ] Encode files from filename (glob patterns)
 - [ ] Encode commits from full text content (glob pattern)
-- [ ] Create a URI handler (see Electron Deep Link feature) that will open a specific version of the app that can run web-based playable builds from the local commits.
-Alternatively, show a list of build folders per commit.
+- [ ] Embed images as base64 in devlogs or link to them on GitHub

 ## High priority

+- [ ] Re-organize the export preview and actions panel
 - [ ] Change relative links to GitHub links in devlogs
-- [ ] Embed images as base64 in devlogs or link to them on GitHub
-- [ ] Convert tag input to Melt UI

 ## In progress